jhonnyfmartinez/manipulating-ionic-modals/readme.md

 Adaptable modal class

-Depending on the project (actually the design team), you will customise the content size of your modal components as you need.
+Depending on the project (actually the design team), you will customize the content size of your modal components as you need.
 Here are 5 common sizes you can use: **xs, sm, md, lg** and **xl.**

 ![public/pop-up-modal-sm-scss.png](public/pop-up-modal-sm-scss.png)